FuzzyNoodle/Fuzzy-Spooder/README.md

 There are additional slots (up to 32 maximum) of preset spool holders, each with its name and weight.
 They are defined in the `\data\config.json` file.
 These preset spool holders can be selected in the spooder UI.

 ### Using the Wifi_Stndalone Example
 User needs to provide wifi ssid/password, and Blynk Authorization Token in the config.json file.
+Install the Blynk app on your tab/phone.
+The browser file system works locally, but the Blynk Notification works globally.
+Which means, your phone doesn't have to be in your local wifi network to receive notifications.

 #### Spooder ID and mDNS